Virulencies/housemate-hunter-api/README.md

 ## Set Up Instructions

-Clone down the repo and change into the repo's directory.
+Clone down the repo and cd into the repo's directory.

 ```bash
 # Install library dependencies, run: